 After the second round of screening, it is usually pretty clear that you are in the running.
 Perhaps it is just a feeling, or perhaps the recruiter has a good read from their past work with this company.
 Anyway, you are beginning to think you will be successful in the process.
 Your confidence is rising, and you are getting pumped up.
 Naturally, the company you are interviewing with is selling themselves, and that increases.
 You might not hear them talk about the wonders of working there, how there is BBQ unicorn on Thursdays, or that you will likely be serenaded by sirens as you walk into the building, but they are certainly trying to sell you as well as their company.

 This is normal.
-But you should start opening your eyes, and asking different questions in subsequent interviews (I will assume that you have done a lot of research, read Edgar filings, done googling of their businesses, looked up their leadership team on linkedin etc).
-Time to ask why the position is open (the last PM ripped off his clothes and was running down the hallways tossing feces).
+But you should start opening your eyes, and asking different questions in subsequent interviews (I will assume that you have done a lot of research, read Edgar filings, done googling of their businesses, looked up their leadership team on linkedin etc.) Time to ask why the position is open (the last PM ripped off his clothes and was running down the hallways tossing feces).
 What was the situation around his/her exit?
 How long has the position been unfilled?
 Ask about their ERP system.
 Is it one you are familiar with (you will be interacting with it intimately)?
 How about their Business Intelligence implementation?
 What do they use for a CRM?
 How is their customer support team structured?
 It may sound banal, but I also ask about their corporate travel agency.
 I have had really bad experiences with one, and will NEVER take a job with a company who uses that agency.

 If they are cagey, or feel like they are hiding something when you ask about these things, that is a big red flag.
 Dig deeper and harder.
 I have learned that all these factors are quite important to your ability to get the job done.
 Having some foreknowledge or lay of the land is essential to your hitting the ground running.
 But this isn’t enough…

-The Sit Rep
+The Sit Rep (situation report)

 Perfect case (has to happen sometime) is that you have an enlightened manager who has a 30/60/90 day plan to allow you to climb the learning curve.
 Count your blessings if this happens.
 But don’t count on it.
+Build one yourself, for your consumption.
+That will impress the hell out of your new manager.

 What about the Product Manager role?
 This will have a large variety as well.
 First, you should note that you are walking into a position that is vacant, and has likely been vacant for some time.
 Could be a few months (you are lucky, and the backlog isn’t a Tsunami), or up to a couple of years.
-Product Manager roles are hard positions to fill.
+Product Manager roles are difficult positions to fill.
 Perhaps an engineer or a program manager was moonlighting in the role (a trial by fire, or just trying to “get s#!t done” temporary assignment), but most likely it has been well and truly vacant.

 That means that key communications with Sales, Support, Engineering, Marketing and Sr. Management is probably broken or limping along.
-You will need to begin to build bridges.
+You will need to start the process to build bridges.
 This is the perfect time to do this.
 You are new, you can ask questions that sound dumb with impunity.
 Begin to build a strong relationship with Engineering, Sales and Marketing ASAP.
 The others can be built (and will automatically be strengthened) when you demonstrate a strong relationship with these three functions.

 Second, what is currently in the pipeline.
 Odds are good that a new product effort is underway.
 Either an evolution of an existing product or a brand new direction for the company.
 This is probably the hardest part.
 I have universally found several of the following true: